 Tuition fees international students

 Tuition fees for international Bachelor's and Master's degree programmes depend on the programme of your choice and your personal situation.
-Below you will find a brief overview of tuition fees for the academic years 2016-2017 and 2017-2018.
+Below you will find a brief overview of tuition fees for the academic year 2018-2019.
 Please note that the official tuition fees will be available at a later stage.
 More detailed information is available through the following links:

 > Regulations about tuition fees: